| |

 arbitrator -- listens to the facts and then renders a (usually

-binding) decision for the couple.
+binding) decision for the parties.

 |